Weightlifting Wonders

 osn logo on black background with pink dumbell

-At 15 and 16 years old, Betsan, Cari, Nyarai and Ela are four of Llanelli Weightlifting Academy’s brightest young athletes, having been training there for over two years.
+At 15 and 16 years old, Betsan, Cari, Nyarai and Ela are four of the brightest young athletes from a grassroots weightlifting academy, having been training there for over two years.
 But their promise in weightlifting doesn't come without an all-too familiar awareness and experience of some of sports’ most harmful gender stereotypes and deep-rooted culture of harassment.

 The girls speak of feeling “belittled”, “intimidated” and “rubbish about themselves”, due to comments and harassment from boys and young men, both online and in-person, upon hearing that the girls are weightlifters.
 Like many of us women in sports, they've felt forced to prove themselves, facing questions about how heavy they can actually lift, comments on their bodies, and suggestions that weightlifting will “take away their femininity”